ansys/pymapdl/doc/source/user_guide/mesh_geometry.rst

 .. figure:: ../images/multiblock_pic1.png

-Or you can just plot a single entity:
+You can plot a single entity:

 .. code:: pycon